tact-lang/pitaya/docs/SPECIFICATION.md

 **Idempotent Recovery**

-- `state.json` MUST include `last_event_offset` (byte position of the last applied event).
+- `state.json` MUST include `last_event_start_offset` (byte position of the last applied event's start).
-- Recovery MUST replay only events after `last_event_offset`.
+- Recovery MUST replay only events after `last_event_start_offset`.
 - Event application MUST be idempotent: re-applying a transition already reflected in the snapshot MUST NOT double count aggregate metrics (e.g., completed/failed counters).
 - Aggregate counters MUST be derived from guarded state transitions (increment only when moving from a non-terminal to a terminal state).
-- `state.instance_updated` events MAY include `session_id`.
-Applying such events MUST update the instance's `session_id` in memory for subsequent snapshots and resume logic.
+- Internal runner events may include `session_id` updates used for in-memory tracking.
+These are not part of the public `events.jsonl` contract.
+The public event set remains `task.*` and `strategy.*` only.

 ## 4.7 Git Synchronization

-Parallel instances work in complete isolation, requiring no coordination during execution.
+Parallel tasks work in complete isolation, requiring no coordination during execution.
 The synchronization happens after containers complete through a simple branch import process:

 **Branch Import Process**: After each container exits, the Instance Runner performs the git import as the final atomic step of `run_instance()`.
 This uses git's filesystem fetch capability to import the isolated workspace into the host repository.
-The import happens sequentially per instance but requires no global locking since each creates a unique branch.
-The import is atomic - either all commits transfer successfully or none do.
+The runner MUST serialize imports per repository using a cross‑platform, process‑internal file lock located under the actual git directory (resolve with `git rev-parse --git-dir`), e.g., `<git-dir>/.orc_import.lock` (fcntl on POSIX, msvcrt on Windows, or a cross‑platform library), keyed by the canonical realpath of the repository to avoid aliasing.
+Do not rely on shell `flock`.
+The import respects the per‑task `import_policy` ("auto" | "never" | "always").
+The import is atomic — either all commits transfer successfully or none do.
+Collision policy is enforced while holding the import lock.

-**Branch Naming**: Orchestration generates branch names like `bestofn_20250114_123456_2_3`.
-Pattern includes strategy name, run_id timestamp, strategy execution index, and instance index.
-This ensures uniqueness, aids debugging, and groups related branches.
-The full name is passed to Instance Runner which creates the corresponding branch in the host repository during import.
+**Branch Naming (normative)**: `branch_name = f"{strategy_name}_{run_id}_k{short8(durable_key)}"` where `short8(x) = sha256(x).hex()[:8]`.
+Using `run_id` (not a timestamp) guarantees stability across resumes of the same run.
+Runner never invents names; it receives the final branch name from orchestration and creates that branch during import.

 **Clean Separation**: The synchronization mechanism maintains architectural boundaries: